-Telephone/Mobile phone/internet access.
-The care assessment should be used as a guide to identify individual circumstances.
-You may be unable to leave your home or have sensory or mental health issues which mean that you, or your carer, have to manage your affairs by use of a computer.
-You may need to have constant contact with your family or support workers due to your disability (for example as a result of OCD or mental health issues) or to access Mobile apps to assist managing day to day tasks(for example, as a result of OCD or Dementia) Prescription Charges Up to a reasonable amount Actual cost £2.20 Receipts or proof of purchase by service user.
-Receipt or proof of purchase For those not eligible for free prescriptions.
+Telephone/Mobile phone/internet access.The care assessment should be used as aguide to identify individual circumstances.You may be unable to leave your home orhave sensory or mental health issues whichmean that you, or your carer, have to manageyour affairs by use of a computer.You may need to have constant contact withyour family or support workers due to yourdisability (for example as a result of OCD ormental health issues) or to access Mobileapps to assist managing day to day tasks(forexample, as a result of OCD or Dementia)Prescription Charges Up to a reasonable amount Receipts or proo by service user.
+For those not eligible for free prescriptions.
 Cost of an annual Prescription Prepayment Certificate (PPC).
-Current cost of PPC £114.50 per year Travel and transport costs.
+Current cost of PPC £114.50 per year 22.20 Travel and transport costs.
 The care assessment and care plan should be used as a guide to identify individual circumstances and costs if specialist transport is required.
 Usual transport costs should be met through your Disability Living Allowance/Personal Independence Payment mobility component and through any travel concessions, such as a bus or train pass or where support with lower or subsidised services such as community subsidised schemes, hospital transport are available.
 If these meet the person's needs but have not been used, this can be taken into account in considering reasonableness of costs included.
-Holidays Actual costs averaged over a 12 month period or mileage costs based on vehicle average fuel consumption.
-Actual costs averaged over a Evidence of payments / receipts for purchase.
-Evidence of medical appointments or similar to support need for transport costs as DRE This is allowable if taken with a carer in specialist accommodation or accommodation adapted for disability needs.
+Actual costs averaged over a 12 month period or mileage costs based on vehicle average fuel consumption.
+Evidence of receipts for purc Evidence of med appointments or support need for costs as DRE lical similar to transport Holidays This is allowable if taken with a carer in specialist accommodation or accommodation adapted for disability needs.
 Only care costs, not hotel costs will be allowed.
 The holiday should be taken with a carer not a close family member e.g. mother, father etc. Costs can include hiring of equipment and travel costs for carer or if a specially adapted vehicle is required.
-12 month period for carers costs Therapies and holistic treatments The care assessment and care plan should be used as a guide to identify individual circumstances.
-Any additional support to meet your needs that you pay for (not funded by the Council or where they are not available from NHS).
-If you pay for private therapies such as counselling, chiropody or physiotherapy.
+Actual costs averaged over a 12 month period for carers costs Receipt or proof of purchase Therapies and holistic treatments The care assessment and care plan should be used as a guide to identify individual circumstances.
+Any additional support to meet your needs that you pay for (not funded by the Council or where they are not available from NHS).If you pay for private therapies such as counselling, chiropody or physiotherapy.
 You may need to use specialist disability related facilities or regimes which support physical or mental wellbeing (e.g. sensory pool or room, reflexology, massage, music therapy, natural remedies, therapeutic activities and breaks).
-Actual costs if reasonable and comparable with other similar service providers averaged over a 12 month period The need for the specialist treatment should be therapeutically recognised for the management of the specific medically diagnosed condition.
-This will need to be supported in writing from a suitably qualified medical practitioner.
-Receipt, invoices or proof of payments by service user detailing frequency of services or treatments required and received.
+Actual costs if reasonable and comparable with other similar service providers averaged over a 12 month period comparable with other similar service providers averaged The need for the treatment should therapeutically re the managemen specific medicall condition.
+This w supported in writ suitably qualified practitioner.
+Receipt, invoices payments by ser detailing frequen or treatments rec d be ecognised for t of the y diagnosed vill need to be ting from a I medical s or proof of rvice user icy of services